Dwarkanath Ganguly

-Dwarkanath Gangopadhyay (also known as Dwarkanath Ganguly, 20 April 184427 June 1898) was a Brahmo reformer in Bengal, British India.
+Dwarkanath Gangopadhyay (also known as Dwarkanath Ganguly, 20 April 1844–27 June 1898) was a Bengali Brahmo reformer.
 He made substantial contributions towards societal enlightenment and the emancipation of women.
 Ganguly dedicated his life to the latter cause, encouraging women to participate in politics and the social services.
 He was the husband of the first female Indian physician, Kadambini Ganguly.

 Early life

 Ganguly was born in the village of Magurkhanda in Bikrampur pargana, south of Dhaka in present-day Bangladesh, on 20 April 1844.
 His father, Krishnapran Gangopadhyay, was a compassionate and humble man; his mother, Udaytara, belonged to a wealthy family and was a strong-willed woman.
 Ganguly was deeply influenced by his mother, who instilled in him a love of truth and justice.
 He began his education in the local village pathshaala.
 Keen to learn English, Ganguly then attended the English school in the nearby village of Kalipara.
 He was strongly influenced at that school by Akshay Kumar Datta's Dharma Niti, which explored social problems such as polygamy, child marriage, inter-caste marriage and widow remarriage.
 Ganguly, touched by the plight of Bengali women, was influenced by Dutta's belief that "the first vital step to social regeneration is liberating woman from her bondage".